VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 ### Filter file by type {#filer_files_by_type}

 My "upload document" feature support only **{{page.supportedFileTypes}}** formats.
-Picker shouldn't let user pick file of not supported type.
+Picker shouldn't let users pick a file of a not supported type.
 We can achieve it by specifying supported formats in

 ```kotlin